 Both SiteGround and GoDaddy’s top tiers get a bit confusing though.

-SiteGround on their part is much more expensive, but mainly due to the fact that their top tier has so many more bonus & additional services that it’s simply different from what GoDaddy is offering.
+SiteGround on their part is much more expensive, but mainly due to the fact that their top tier has so many more bonus & additional services that it’s simply too different from what GoDaddy is offering.

 GoDaddy’s top tier simply makes their email storage unlimited while adding more memory to their servers.
 Both of these features are covered by SiteGround’s mid-tier.
 So in a way – GoDaddy’s Ultimate tier is a better competitor to SiteGround’s mid-tier.